Las Vegas Raiders vs. Miami Dolphins NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - At home last season, Las Vegas was 2-6 overall and 4-4 against the spread.

-- Last year, Las Vegas hit the over in seven of eight games at home.
+- Last year, in eight home games, Las Vegas hit the over seven times.

-- Miami was 4-4 against the spread, and 5-3 overall, on the road last season.
+- Miami was 5-3 overall, and 4-4 against the spread, away from home last season.

-- The Dolphins had one win ATS (1-1) away from home as 4-point underdogs or more.
+- Away from home, the Dolphins were unbeaten ATS (1-0) as 4.5-point underdogs or more.

-- Miami hit the over in four of eight road games last season.
+- Miami went over the total in four of eight away games last year.

 Powered by Data Skrive.